Tdrinker/openFramingSource/services/web/backend/README.md

   "category_names": [str, ...],

   # Note here this will always be False because the user created this classifier,
-  # it's not provided by openFraming.
+  # it's not provided by abc.
-  "provided_by_openFraming": False,
+  "provided_by_abc": False,

   # The classifier was just created.
 No  training data was uploaded yet.
   "status": "not_begun"